Want to take quizzes and track your credits?

 Answer clinicians' questions about the EHR.

-Provide feedback from clinicians to IT staff.
+Provide feedback from clinicians to IT team members.

 Train incoming residents and fellows on how to use the EHR (ie, on-boarding).